-Expected outcome Influence EU research and innovation programmes / projects to support the policies and framework of a SERA Outcome indicator SERA needs addressed by EU research and innovation programmes /projects (closure of open points, projects outputs incorporated in EU regulatory texts) Pre-conditions for achieving the ERA role & responsibilities well defined in relevant outcome legislation (e.g. Possible successor of Shift2Rail) Visibility of the Research Steering Group activities in the Agency Steady coordination with all stakeholders EC, ERRAC, GRB and S2R Progress towards outcome in 2021 SERA needs taken into account in 2021 in the influenced research and innovation programmes / projects ERA contribution to the successor of S2R formulated and communicated.
-Expected resource envelope - Human resources - 2.24 FTEs - Financial resources - 11,663€ Fee-based No
+Expected outcome Influence EU research and innovation programmes / projects to support the policies and framework of a SERA Outcome indicator SERA needs addressed by EU research and innovation programmes /projects (closure of open points, projects outputs incorporated in EU regulatory texts) Pre-conditions for achieving the > ERA role & responsibilities well defined in relevant outcome legislation (e.g. Possible successor of Shift2Rail) Visibility of the Research Steering Group activities in the Agency Steady coordination with all stakeholders EC, ERRAC, GRB and S2R Progress towards outcome in 2021 SERA needs taken into account in 2021 in the influenced research and innovation programmes / projects ERA contribution to the successor of S2R formulated and communicated.
+Expected resource envelope - Human resources - 2.24 FTEs - Financial resources - 11,663 € Fee-based No

-List of the main projects/services supporting the objective Output indicator Target for 2021 Technological Watch Available Shift2Rail projects (ERA level of interest 2 to 3) ' deliverables uploaded onto the Tech Watch library Internal communication sessions organized to raise awareness > 100% of available deliverables uploaded onto the Tech Watch library > 2 internal communication sessions organised Support to S2R as requested by the S2R regulation Cooperation with other bodies on research Research projects of interest for ERA identified, followed and monitored.
+List of the main Output indicator Target for 2021 projects/services supporting the objective Technological Watch Available Shift2Rail projects (ERA level of interest 2 to 3) ' deliverables uploaded onto the Tech Watch library Internal communication sessions organized to raise awareness 100% of available deliverables uploaded onto the Tech Watch library 2 internal communication sessions organised Support to S2R as requested by the S2R regulation Cooperation with other bodies on research Research projects of interest for ERA identified, followed and monitored.
 Feedback provided to S2R.
 ERA 2022 needs for research identified and communicated.
+100% of S2R projects analysed and projects of interest for ERA identified at least 30% of projects of interest for ERA monitored, depending on available resources ERA 2022 needs for research fed in time to the relevant EU bodies (ERRAC, S2R, EC)